JONSASSE/432-2018/slides/class22/README.md

 - [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Final Portfolio materials are due 3 hours prior to your Presentation to me.
 Submit to [Canvas](https://canvas.case.edu/).
 - [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Presentations are on **2018-05-03**, **2018-05-07** and **2018-05-08**, and will be scheduled by 2018-04-19.
 - [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Revisions are due at Noon on **Wednesday 2018-05-09**.
 Whether you'll need to revise will be determined at your presentation.

+## Tweet of the Day

+From Stephen Turner, [a nice tweet](https://twitter.com/strnr/status/787292116607234048) which contains some deep wisdom about how to deal with the task of building a professional visualization in our Homework 6.